tymyrddin/purple/source/docs/foundations/index.rst

-Second foundation
+Notes in the margin
 ============================================

 .. image:: /_static/images/uu-library.png
   :alt: A library with floor-to-ceiling shelves.
 Several people are at tables with books and notebooks open.
 Nobody is teaching.
 One person makes notes in the margin of a page.
 Another has drawn a diagram connecting several open books.
 The room is quiet and purposeful.

-The work in this section does not belong to security specifically.
-It belongs to the problem of how organisations change, learn, and solve the right problems rather than just the obvious ones.
-Gerald Weinberg developed these ideas across decades of work with software teams and organisations under pressure.
-Virginia Satir developed hers across decades of work with families and then with groups of all kinds.
-The adult Montessori framing draws these threads together into a way of designing environments for learning.

-None of these are frameworks in the certification sense.
-They are ways of seeing: lenses that make certain things visible that conventional security practice tends to ignore or treat as soft concerns.
-The political layer of a security problem.
-The communication patterns that prevent honest reporting.
-The model that has been silently wrong for eighteen months and is producing the same class of incident on a quarterly cycle.
+The ways security programmes fail tend to rhyme, and few of them are technical.
+A finding lands as blame, so the report gets softened.
+The person with authority to change the system is not in the room.
+The threat model describes the network as it was assumed to be eighteen months ago, and the same class of incident arrives on a quarterly cycle.
+None of that is a tooling gap.

-Applied to security, these approaches change what gets looked at, what questions get asked, and what counts as a finding.
+Gerald Weinberg spent decades watching software teams work under pressure.
+Virginia Satir spent hers on how people communicate when they feel threatened.
+The adult Montessori framing turns both into a way of designing places where people actually learn.
+Read together, they change what gets looked at, what gets asked, and what counts as a finding.

 .. toctree::
    :maxdepth: 2
    :includehidden:

+   ways-of-looking.md
    disclaimer.md
    problem-solving/index
    change-management/index